If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 This could include “how-to” guides, step-by-step tutorials, list posts, opinion pieces, reviews, or comparisons.

-Content Angle:
+Content Angle

 You can easily do this by using SEOBoost’s Content Optimization feature.
 Just put in your focus keyword, targeted region, or even an existing URL for the content you want to optimize.
-It generates a comprehensive report on what can be improved, which helps you create better content in less time.

 Step 2: Find Subtopics and Gaps